Bayesian estimation for a parametric Markov Renewal model applied to seismic data: Analysis of the central Northern Apennines sequence

+We coded the Gibbs sampling algorithm in the JAGS software package, which is designed to work closely with the \cite{Rpackage} package, in which all statistical computations and graphics were performed.
+Details of the Gibbs sampler are in Appendix \ref{sec:gibbsampling}.
+On the whole, 750,000 iterations for one chain were run for estimating the unknown parameters in the model, and the first 250,000 were discarded as burn-in.
+After the burn-in, one out of every 100 simulated values was kept for posterior analysis, for a total sample size of 5,000.
+The convergence diagnostics, such as those available in the R package CODA (Geweke, Heidelberger and Welch stationarity test, interval halfwidth test), were computed for all parameters, indicating that convergence has been achieved.

-In this section we analyze the macroregion $\text{MR}_3$ sequence, using the semi-Markov model.
-Model fitting, model validation and an attempt at forecasting involves the following steps: \begin{enumerate} \item choose the historical dataset $\bold{x}_{-m}$ for the elicitation of the prior distribution; \item model fit is assessed by comparing observed inter-occurrence times (grouped by transition) to posterior predictive intervals; \item cross state-probabilities are estimated, as an indication to the most likely magnitude and time to the next event, given information up to the present time; \item an interpretation in terms of slip predictable or time predictable model is provided. \end{enumerate}
+Model fitting, model validation and an attempt at forecasting involve the following steps: \begin{enumerate} \item the learning dataset for the elicitation of the prior distribution is chosen; \item model fit is assessed by comparing observed inter-occurrence times (grouped by transition) to posterior predictive intervals; \item cross state-probabilities are estimated, as an indication to the most likely magnitude and time to the next event, given information up to the present time; \item an interpretation in terms of slip predictable or time predictable model is provided. \end{enumerate}

-For the elicitation of the prior distribution we cut the observations into two parts, using the first part, called the historical data, for this purpose, and the second part, called the current data, for the likelihood.
-A look at the matrix of the observed transition frequencies in the whole dataset from year 1838 to 2002, displayed in Table~\ref{table:empirical.P}(a), shows that our 195-event series contains enough data to allow the assignment of at least three events for any transition to the historical dataset.
-This choice avoids the need to adjust the prior as summarized in Table~\ref{table:hyperparameters} for $m_{ij}\le 2$.
-The cut-point corresponding to this strategy is the 82nd event which occurred in 1916, with frequency matrix as in Table~\ref{table:empirical.P}(b).
+For the elicitation of the prior distribution, the learning data are taken from $\text{MR}_4$, another macroregion among those considered by \cite{Rotondi}, who examines statistical summaries of the holding times and suggests that $\text{MR}_4$ could be used as a learning set for the hyperparameters of $\text{MR}_3$. \cite{PeruggiaSantner}, in their analysis of the magnitudes and of the inter-occurence times of eartquakes from another Italian area, chose a subset of the incomplete older part of their series to elicit prior distributions.
+This procedure is justifiable in their case because the old and the new part of the series can be regarded as two different processes and the cut-point between them appears to be clearly identified.
+If we did the same with our series, we would alter the Bayesian learning process, because we would obtain different posterior distributions on changing the cut-point position.

+Transition frequencies and median inter-occurrence times appear in Table \ref{table:empirical.P} for both the $\text{MR}_3$ and the $\text{MR}_4$ datasets.
+The Dirichlet hyperparameters $\bg_1, \cdots ,\bg_s$ are equalled to the rows of Table \ref{table:empirical.P}\subref{table:0.empirical.P} plus one.
+The medians are reported because we have selected $q=0.5$ in Table \ref{table:hyperparameters}: the medians in Table \ref{table:empirical.P}\subref{table:0.median} are smaller than the medians in Table \ref{table:empirical.P}\subref{table:1.median} in six entries out of nine, in some cases considerably.